briansteffens/briansteffens.github.io/_posts/2017-02-20-from-math-to-machine.md

 which is nearly the same as the C version.
 It's almost like all these languages and formats are somehow related to each other.
 Spooky!</p>
 <h1>Conclusion</h1>
-<p>We've seen an idea traced gradually down through several ways of describing it,
+<p>We've seen an idea translated gradually down through several languages, ending
-showing how logic can be translated from a format optimized for processing by the human brain down to a format appropriate for a machine, with plenty of stops along the way.</p>
-<p>Hopefully this has been interesting and possibly even enlightening.
-If you
-enjoyed this, feel free to send me millions of dollars.
+up with machine code.
+Hopefully this has been interesting and possibly even enlightening.
+If you enjoyed this, feel free to send me millions of dollars.
 Thanks for reading!</p></div>